Letitia Wright: Career

 In 2018, Wright was also featured in a play called The Convert, which was staged at London's Young Vic Theatre.
 The play was the story of an English-speaking missionary in the 19th century, where the Africans were trained to speak Victorian English and engage in Christianity.
 This play was set in 1895, when a Black male Catholic teacher and missionary called Chilford occupies a mission house in Rhodesian Salisbury.
-Wright plays the character of a Jekesai, a young Rhodesia girl who is being forced into marriage by her uncle, but luckily is saved by Chilford.
+Wright plays the character of a Jekesai, a young Rhodesia girl who is being forced into marriage by her uncle, but is saved by Chilford.

 In 2019, Wright won the BAFTA Rising Star Award.
 In April 2019, Wright appeared alongside Donald Glover and Rihanna in Guava Island, a short musical film released by Amazon Studios, before reprising her role as Shuri in Avengers: Endgame.

-In November 2018, it was announced that Wright would be starring alongside John Boyega in a novel adaptation of Hold Back The Stars.
+In 2020, Wright founded the production company 3.16 Productions, named for the Bible verse John 3:16.

 Wright appeared in 2022's Death on the Nile.
 She was also cast in Steve McQueen's mini-series Small Axe, set in London's West Indian community between the 1960s and 1980s.
 In the first episode, Mangrove, which premiered on BBC One on 15 November 2020, Wright plays British Black Panther leader Altheia Jones-LeCointe, who, along with eight other Black activists, was arrested and charged with inciting a riot after a peaceful protest in 1970.
 Wright earned "Best Supporting Actress" nominations for this role, bringing "focussed energy and passion" to her depiction of the real-life Jones-LeCointe, as noted by The New Yorker.

-In February 2020, it was announced that Wright had accepted to play twin sisters June and Jennifer Gibbons in the film The Silent Twins, based on the 1986 book of the same name by Marjorie Wallace, with shooting beginning in April.
-The film was released in September 2022.
+In September 2022 appeared as June Gibbons in the film The Silent Twins, based on the 1986 book of the same name by Marjorie Wallace.

 Wright returned as Shuri for Black Panther: Wakanda Forever, which depicts Shuri becoming the new Black Panther following the death of T'Challa; the film marked her first leading role.
 Released in November 2022, the film was made in honor of Chadwick Boseman, who died from colon cancer in 2020.
 During the filming of a chase sequence in August 2021, she fractured her shoulder and suffered a concussion following a motorcycle accident, causing production to pause while she recuperated.

 Personal life

 Wright has opened up about her struggles with depression.
 She told Vanity Fair in 2018 that when she first experienced depression at the age of 20, she "was in the dark going through so many bad things".
-Wright credits her Christian faith with helping her overcome the depression, which she discovered after attending a London actors' Bible study meeting.
+Wright credits her Christian faith, which she discovered after attending a London actors' Bible study meeting, with helping her overcome the depression.
 To focus on her recovery and her faith, she turned down film roles.
 She later explained she "needed to take a break from acting" and "went on a journey to discover my relationship with God, and I became a Christian."